pystol/pystol-docs/docs/architecture.md

 # Architecture
 {: .no_toc }

-Here we will describe the framework architecture.
+Here we will describe the platform architecture.

 ## Table of contents
 {: .no_toc .text-delta }